DaanDeMeyer/reproc/README.md

   application that calls `CreateProcess` without passing a `STARTUPINFOEXW` struct containing the handles it should inherit can still unintentionally inherit handles meant for a process-lib child process.

-### (Darwin) Changing working directory of child process when using posix_spawn

-As detailed in the previous section, process-lib uses `posix_spawn` on Darwin to avoid leaking file descriptors.
-One part missing in the `posix_spawn` API is the ability to change the child process' working directory.
-One way to get around this is by changing the working directory of the parent process before spawning the child process.
-This works since the child process inherits the working directory of the child process by default.
-However, this can lead to a race condition if other threads are running that depend on the working directory of the process not changing.
-If code that expects the parent process' working directory to be in a specific directory is executed in another thread while the parent process' working directory is temporarily changed while spawning a child process errors can occur.
-To solve this we fork another child process that changes its working directory to the working directory of the child process and then spawns the child process.
-By doing this we have no race condition since the working directory of the parent process isn't changed but are still able to change the working directory of the child process when using `posix_spawn`.
-The problem with this approach is that we can't directly wait on the (grand) child process from the parent process because child processes of child processes do not count as child processes of the parent process.
-To solve this, we have the intermediate fork used to change the working directory wait for the child process to exit and then exit itself with the exit code of the child process.
-We also add a SIGTERM signal handler that sends SIGTERM to the child process and then waits for the child process to exit.
-This allows us to indirectly wait for and signal the child process via the intermediate process.
-One disadvantage of this is that sending SIGKILL to the intermediate process will only stop the intermediate process and not the child process itself.